 Download the paper, 'Reimagining Research-led Education in a Digital Age', here.

-Discover the plan on 29th June 2021 at an online seminar exploring the next steps for how inclusive lifelong learning can evolve in our research institutions, incorporating transnational collaboration and micro-credentials to equip a fast-changing global workforce with twenty-first century skills.
+WATCH the Guild online seminar exploring the next steps for how inclusive lifelong learning can evolve in our research institutions, incorporating transnational collaboration and micro-credentials to equip a fast-changing global workforce with twenty-first century skills.
 Led by Professor Jo Angouri, University of Warwick.